 Capitalized Interest Account.
 The indenture administrator will establish and maintain the capitalized interest account as an asset of the issuing entity in the name of the indenture trustee.
 The depositor will make an initial cash deposit into the capitalized interest account on the closing date.
-The initial deposit will equal \$80,000,000.
+The initial deposit will equal \$79,500,000.

-On or prior to the February 2012 distribution date, funds in the capitalized interest account will be available to cover shortfalls in payments of interest due to the class A noteholders and, after that, if there is no class B interest subordination condition in effect, shortfalls in payments of interest due to the class B Noteholders, in each case after application of funds available in the collection account at the end of the related collection period but before application of the reserve account.
+On or prior to the November 2011 distribution date, funds in the capitalized interest account will be available to cover shortfalls in payments of interest due to the class A noteholders and, after that, if there is no class B interest subordination condition, shortfalls in payments of interest due to the class B Noteholders, and, after that, if there is no class C interest subordination condition, shortfalls in payments of interest due to the class C noteholders, in each case after application of funds available in the collection account at the end of the related collection period but before application of the reserve account.
 Funds in the capitalized interest account will not be replenished.
 Funds on deposit in the capitalized interest account on the distribution dates listed in the table below in excess of the corresponding account balances will be transferred to the collection account and included in available funds on that distribution date.

 Distribution Date Account Balance

-February 2008 \$60,000,000

-May 2008 \$46,000,000
+November 15, 2007 \$60,000,000

-November 2008 \$22,000,000
+November 15, 2008 \$40,000,000

+November 15, 2009 \$20,000,000

+November 15, 2010 \$12,500,000